HR-CMGT/PRG06-vue-workshop/README.md

 }

 let a = new App()
+a.login()
 ```

 In Vue, we can create a component by extending (*inheriting*) the default Vue class.
 To do that, we need to `import` Vue first.

-A class can have state and methods.
-In this example the state holds a 'name' and the method is 'sayHello'.
+We can add state to the component by adding class properties:

 **app.vue**
 ```